LoopKit/loopdocs/docs/operation/loop/open-loop.md

     If you use an Omnipod pump, keep reading:

-    There may be some features, like extended bolus, that you used with an *Omnipod* Personal Device Manager (PDM) that are not an option as a menu item in the *Loop* app.
-When users transition from using a PDM, they may want this as an interim feature.
+    There may be a feature, like extended bolus, that you used with an *Omnipod* Personal Device Manager (PDM) that is not in the *Loop* app.

     Please refer to [Extended Bolus](#extended-bolus).